 The Centre offers a webpage that can be found at www.chapleauchildcare.ca.
 On our webpage you can learn more about our programs and services including: rates, blocks of time, age groupings, hours, etc. We include our monthly schedules and information about our planned activities and upcoming events for your information.
 Information is available in both French and English.
-Plan to check it out!

-We also have our own Facebook page that can be found at "Chapleau Child Care Centre de Garde d'Enfants" where we share special events and activities taking place in our programs at both sites.
-If you have not already joined our page please plan to at your earliest opportunity.
+We also have our own Facebook page that can be found at Chapleau Child Care Centre de Garde d'Enfants where we share special events and activities taking place in our programs at both sites.
+If you have not already joined our page, please plan to at your earliest opportunity.

-HiMama is a program used by our Educators to record activities and updates throughout the day.
+Lillio (formerly HiMama) is a program used by our Educators to record activities and updates throughout the day.
 Everything from naps to snacks, it will provide you with a complete history of your child's daily experiences in our program with photos stored safely and securely in a journal format.
-Whether it be at work, home or on the go through HiMama's mobile app, you'll receive real-time updates on your child's activities to your email or smartphone.
+Whether it be at work, home or on the go through Lillio's mobile app, you'll receive real-time updates on your child's activities to your email or phone.

-HiMama will keep you in the loop with digital updates on your child to complement our face-to-face interactions.
+Lillio will keep you in the loop with digital updates on your child to complement our face-to-face interactions.
 It is also a great way to reinforce your child's in-program learning at home, as you'll have timely insight into what they've been working on throughout the day!
-You may also elect to login to your Parent Portal online or via the HiMama Parent app.
-You can expect to receive an invitation to log in from HiMama soon after.
-At that point you can create an account and even share updates with family members.
-You can learn more about the app by visiting the HiMama website.
+You may also elect to login to your Parent Portal online or via the Lillio app.
+You can expect to receive an invitation to log in from Lillio soon after.
+Then you can create an account and even share updates with family members.
+You can learn more about the app by visiting the Lillio website.